Kimi Räikkönen: Sauber (2001)

 On the basis of these results, Peter Sauber gave the Finn a test with the Sauber Formula One team in September 2000 at the Mugello Circuit.
 On just the second day of the test, Räikkönen lapped half a second quicker than regular driver Pedro Diniz.
 Sauber had kept the news of his test quiet to distract potential competitors, internally referring to Räikkönen as "Eskimo".
 After further tests in Jerez and Barcelona, Sauber signed Räikkönen for the season.
-However, some critics (including FIA president Max Mosley) voiced concerns over granting an F1 Super Licence to such an inexperienced driver; Räikkönen had only 23 car races to his credit.
-He was nevertheless granted his licence from the Fédération Internationale de l'Automobile (FIA) after a performance delivery promise by his team boss, Peter Sauber, and scored a championship point in his debut at the 2001 Australian Grand Prix.
-Reportedly, Räikkönen was asleep 30 minutes before the race.
+Although some critics (including FIA president Max Mosley) voiced concerns over granting an F1 Super Licence to such an inexperienced driver, he was nevertheless granted his licence from the Fédération Internationale de l'Automobile (FIA) after a performance delivery promise by his team boss, Peter Sauber.
+He scored a championship point in his debut at the 2001 Australian Grand Prix.

 Räikkönen had a solid debut year, achieving four points-scoring finishes and eight finishes in the top eight.
-Completing the year with nine points, Räikkönen, along with teammate Nick Heidfeld, helped Sauber to what was then its best result of fourth place in the Constructors' Championship.
+Completing the year with nine points, he helped Sauber to what was then its best result of fourth place in the Constructors' Championship.